NiklasPor/prettier-plugin-organize-attributes/README.md

 ## Organize your HTML attributes autmatically with Prettier 🧼

 ```
-npm i prettier-plugin-organize-attributes -D
+npm i prettier prettier-plugin-organize-attributes -D
 ```

+- Supports Angular, Vue & HTML with **0** configuration
 - Groups are matched from top to bottom.
+- Attributes are matched against RegExps or presets.
+  - A list of additional presets can be found [here](src/presets.ts).
   - Attributes which are not matched are put into `$DEFAULT`.
   - If `$DEFAULT` is not specified they are appended at the end.
+- Attributes in each group can be ordered `ASC` and `DESC` by specifing `attributeSort`.
   - Order inside groups remains the same if `attributeSort` is **not** used.
-- Attributes in each group can be ordered `ASC` and `DESC` by specifing `attributeSort`.
-- A list of additional presets can be found [here](src/presets.ts).

 ---